vsouza/awesome-ios/README.md

 * [SwipeViewController](https://github.com/fortmarek/SwipeViewController) - SwipeViewController is a Swift modification of RKSwipeBetweenViewControllers - navigate between pages / ViewControllers :large_orange_diamond:
 * [ColorMatchTabs](https://github.com/Yalantis/ColorMatchTabs) - Interesting way to display tabs :large_orange_diamond:
 * [BATabBarController](https://github.com/antiguab/BATabBarController) - A TabBarController with a unique animation for selection
+* [ScrollPager](https://github.com/aryaxt/ScrollPager) - A scroll pager similar to the one in Flipboard :large_orange_diamond:

 ##### Table View / Collection View
 * [MGSwipeTableCell](https://github.com/MortimerGoro/MGSwipeTableCell) - UITableViewCell subclass that allows to display swippable buttons with a variety of transitions.